alexirae/unreal-audio-dsp-template-UE5/README.md

 ## Note for Metasounds:
-- If you plan to create new Metasound nodes in your own project don't forget to call `FMetasoundFrontendRegistryContainer::Get()->RegisterPendingNodes();` in the `StartupModule()` method, check `AudioDSPTemplate.cpp` for more details.
+- If you plan to create new Metasound nodes in your own plugin/project use the Metasound registration macros in the same way as they are used in `AudioDSPTemplate.cpp`, otherwise your custom MetaSound(s) node(s) will not be available in the Metasound editor.

 <br/>